How to Get Paid on Twitch: Everything You Ever Wanted to Know About Twitch Payouts

 Efekan Akyuz/Shutterstock, best_vector/Shutterstock, Remix by Caterina Cox

 As the Twitch community continues to flourish, more and more streamers are finding themselves in a position where their content is starting to earn revenue on the platform.
-Although this opens up exciting new avenues for growing both your brand and your bank account, it also raises several questions about what to expect from Twitch payouts and how to make sure everything is set up to get that money into your hands.
+Although this opens up exciting new avenues for growing both your brand and your bank account, it also raises several questions about how to get paid on Twitch, what to expect from Twitch payouts, and how to make sure everything is set up to get that money into your hands.

 Who is eligible to get paid by Twitch?